 There are no restrictions for study participation based on gender, race or ethnic origin for either of the two study groups.
 Participants in both study groups must meet specified criteria for participation.
-Individuals who have received genetic testing in the past, other than through this study, are elgibile to enroll.
+Individuals who have received genetic testing in the past, other than through this study, are eligible to enroll.

-Participants must also meet the following criteria in order to enroll in the study:

-Study Population 1: People With Parkinson's disease (PWP)
+Participants must also meet the following criteria in order to enroll in the study: Study Population 1: People With Parkinson's disease (PWP)

-- 1. Meet Movement Disorder Society (MDS) Clinical Diagnostic Criteria for Parkinson's disease: probable diagnosis based on Investigator discretion. - Willingness to undergo genetic testing, and may choose to be informed of genetic test results for seven Parkinsons-related genes, including: GBA, LRRK2, SNCA, VPS35, PRKN, PINK-1.
-PARK7. - 3.
-Based on site clinician's determination, have the capacity to give full informed consent in writing or electronically, or provide consent through a legally authorized representative (LAR)/power of attorney (POA), and have read, understood and completed the informed consent form..
+- 1. Meet Movement Disorder Society (MDS) Clinical Diagnostic Criteria for Parkinson's disease: probable diagnosis based on Investigator discretion. - 2.
+Willingness to undergo genetic testing, and may choose to be informed of genetic test results for, at minimum, seven Parkinsons-related genes, including: GBA1, LRRK2, SNCA, VPS35, PRKN, PINK1, PARK7.
+Participants may choose to also receive additional findings which might be related to their PD diagnosis and/or health-related clinically actionable findings.

-4. Are able to perform, or have a designee who can perform study activities (including completion of either online, in-person or paper surveys).
+- 3. Based on site clinician's determination, have the capacity to give full informed consent in writing or electronically, or provide consent through a legally authorized representative (LAR)/power of attorney (POA), and have read, understood and completed the informed consent form. - 4.
+Are able to perform, or have a designee who can perform study activities (including completion of either online, in-person, or paper surveys).